THE CORTISOL DIET CONNECTION: HOW NUTRITION AFFECTS STRESS LEVELS

 Macronutrient Balance

 Finding the right balance of macronutrients can help support more stable cortisol levels and overall energy throughout the day.
-When your body receives a consistent mix of nutrients, it’s better able to maintain equilibrium and respond to daily demands.

 A general guideline looks like this: